benjaminharringtonrose/crypto-notify/functions/src/docs/ModelArchitecture.md

 ## Feature Engineering

-### Input Features (62 total)
+### Input Features (36 total)

-The model uses 62 technical indicators and features computed from Bitcoin price and volume data:
+The model uses 36 technical indicators and features computed from Bitcoin price and volume data (as of v1.5.0 - Advanced Market Microstructure Features):

 1. **Momentum Indicators**: